The Risk Adjustment Investable (Ra) Attribute evaluates the level of intervention required in a DARWIN by our Risk Engine.

 The more the Risk Manager has to intervene, the lower the Ra score will be and vice versa.

 DARWIN asset vs. underlying trading strategy

-The lower the required intervention by our Risk Manager, the more similar the shape of the return curves of the DARWIN and underlying strategy will be.
+The lower the required intervention by our Risk Engine, the more similar the shape of the return curves of both the DARWIN and underlying strategy will be.

 This doesn't mean the DARWIN and underlying strategy will have the same return, since DARWIN assets trade with a maximum monthly target VaR of 6.5%, while the monthly VaR of the underlying strategy can be anywhere from almost 0% to 99.99999%.